North Atlantic Conference History

-North Atlantic Conference (NAC) begins first season of competition, new members include: Becker, Elms and Mount Ida Colleges.
-This are 8 members of the NAC.
-Championships include both women and men.
+The NAWC is rebranded as the North Atlantic Conference (NAC) and begins the first season of competition, new members include: Becker, Elms and Mount Ida Colleges.
+Membership is up to eight institutions.
+Championships will be conducted for both women and men.

 The North Atlantic Conference conducts women's and men's championships for basketball and softball.

 The North Atlantic Conference continues to expand postseason championship opportunities for its student-athletes.
 Two new associate members are added for field hockey: Simmons College and Western New England College.

 The North Atlantic Conference begins preliminary discussions with potential new members.